jnsmalm/pixi3d/README.md

 let control = new PIXI3D.CameraOrbitControl(app.view)
 ```
 *Gives the user orbit control over the main camera using mouse/trackpad.
 Hold left mouse button and drag to orbit, use scroll wheel to zoom in/out.*

+## Development
+For developing new features or fixing bugs, use *serve/src/index.js* and run it with `npm run serve`.

 ## API
 The API documentation is available at https://api.pixi3d.org